Universities of science and technology with degree programmes focused on materials science, process engineering and metallurgy

 National Museum of Science and Technology

 We support the Museum’s work of advancing public understanding of technology and industrial development.
 This takes place by way of Tekniska Museets Vänner (Association of Friends of the Museum) and the exhibition 100 innovations.
 In the exhibition there is a display featuring the processing of metals.
-Here, for example, there is an opportunity to see the film of the Steel Eco-Cycle research programme and to study FerrumCity educational material.

 Through the company Bee Urban, Jernkontoret is sponsor of a beehive that stands on the roof of our building at Kungsträdgårdsgatan 10 in central Stockholm.
 Honey bees in the hive (about 50,000 bees) contribute to creating a greener city and promote biological diversity.
 Moreover, we get really good honey (about 20 kilograms per season) which can be enjoyed by those who drink tea on our conference floor.